Spark the Electric Jester: Development and release

-Spark the Electric Jester was created by Felipe Daneluz, a developer from São Paulo, Brazil.
+Spark the Electric Jester was created by Brazilian indie developer Felipe Daneluz.
 He had previously immersed himself in Sonic the Hedgehog fangame development after having discovered the open-source game engine Sonic Worlds.
-The engine was developed by collaborators from the Sonic Fan Games HQ website for designing Sonic-style levels with the Multimedia Fusion 2 program.
-Daneluz had desired to create a Sonic game since he was a child, and was able to familiarize himself with the engine due to its accessibility to those lacking programming experience.
-He went on to develop three 2D Sonic fangames during his time as a game design student: Sonic Before the Sequel, Sonic After the Sequel, and Sonic Chrono Adventure.
+The engine was developed by collaborators from the Sonic Fan Games HQ website for designing Sonic-style levels.
+Daneluz wanted to create a Sonic game since he was a child, and was able to familiarize himself with the engine due to its accessibility to those lacking programming experience.
+He used Multimedia Fusion 2 with Sonic Worlds to create three 2D Sonic fangames during his time as a game design student: Sonic Before the Sequel, Sonic After the Sequel, and Sonic Chrono Adventure.
 The games were released between 2011 and 2013 and were downloaded over 120,000 times.

-The idea for Spark the Electric Jester originated from a concept in After the Sequel dubbed "Beam Sonic", a mixture of Sonic the Hedgehog and the Beam power-up from the Kirby series.
-Daneluz was curious as to what the concept would look like as its own unique character, and drew inspiration from other games, such as Ristar, during his design process for what became Spark.
-He found that initial reactions to the character's design were poor and attempted to redesign it, but concluded that it just needed to be refined by a different artist.
+The concept of Spark the Electric Jester originated from a power-up in After the Sequel.
+Based on the Beam power-up from the Kirby series, it gives Sonic a jester-like appearance and the ability to generate fireballs.
+Daneluz was curious as to what the design would look like as its own unique character, with additional inspiration being drawn from Ristar.
+He found that initial reactions to Spark's design were poor and attempted to redesign him, but concluded that he just needed to be refined by a different artist.
 Work on the game had begun by the time of Chrono Adventure's development.
-Daneluz intended for Spark the Electric Jester to be different from Sonic, recounting the gameplay as initially slow, similar to Mega Man, and more mechanically simple than the final release.
-He found this early iteration to be dull and implemented Sonic elements, such as speed and vertical loops, as a result.
+Daneluz intended for Spark the Electric Jester to be different from Sonic games, recounting the gameplay as initially slow, similar to Mega Man, and more mechanically simple than the final release.
+He found this early iteration to be boring and implemented Sonic elements, such as speed and vertical loops, as a result.